-- 11. Click on the paintbrush to edit the comment.
+- 11. Click Edit from the options dropdown menu to edit the comment.
 This includes changing the status. - 12.
-Click on the 'X' to delete a rating comment.
+Click Edit from the options dropdown menu to delete a rating comment.

 Users

 All about users

 The User input screen explained

 You can't have a knowledgebase without users.
 In KBPublisher we have readers, contributors, authors, editors, moderators and administrators.
 Or you can set up your own user types.